beatleboy501/eslint-sonarjs-demo/README.md

 ✖ 29 problems (27 errors, 2 warnings)
 ~~~

 Open your `src/AfterWithAutomatedFixes.tsx` file to see how different the code looks compared to `src/Before.tsx`.
-A lot of improvements have been automatically applied, you didn't have to do anything.
-But as you saw in the console, there is still some more work to be done.
+A lot of improvements have been automatically applied and you didn't have to do anything.
+But as you saw in the console there is still some more work to be done.
 For example, we are repeating this line in multiple places:

 ~~~ts
 const random = Math.floor(Math.random() * 100);
 ~~~

 Let's hoist it to the module scope as a reusable constant.
 That way, if it needs to be updated one day, we only have to change a single line ; )

+Things like `cyclomatic-complexity` will normally need to be resolved manually.
+The solution is to try and eliminate the number of branches in the code.
+In this case it's pretty simple, we can just streamline checking every positive integer between 1 and 10 or larger than 10 and check if lesser than / greater than 10.

 Once you get a hang of it you can keep reducing functions and components to their lowest common denominator.
 Before long you are achieving the same functionality with fewer lines of code.
 In this case we eliminate over 70 lines of code after applying the automated and manual fixes from ESLint and SonarJS.